 Locally she became something of a celebrity too.
 Her image hung in photo galleries in the nearest town.
 Once, thanks to a timeless photo taken by my friend Jakob, she graced the cover of the Wall Street Journal.
 And then in 2015, just as she was rearing her second set of cubs, she disappeared.
 She was almost certainly shot by a trophy hunter.
 Her cubs returned alone.

 We were angry and bereft.
 But anger alone doesn’t get you anywhere.
 The only thing we could do was redouble our efforts to try and get the grizzly hunt banned for good.
 It really should have been a no-brainer.
 More than 90 per cent of British Columbia residents oppose the hunting of grizzly bears.

 Grizzly-viewing brings at least 10 times as much into the provincial coffers as grizzly hunting.
 Grizzlies have been listed as a “species of special concern” and one population, according to the government’s own numbers, has dropped 40 per cent in population while under a “managed” hunt.

 Yet still the politicians maintained that grizzly hunting was laudable.
 And still the bureaucrats in the ministry fought tooth and nail to keep the hunt alive.
 It was as if their jobs depended on having a grizzly hunt, and, for some, it may have.

 And then finally in the summer of 2017 we had a breakthrough.
 After a provincial election a new premier of BC was elected, a man who had already visited the ranch and seen our operation for himself.
 He agreed to ban the trophy hunting of grizzly bears in BC as of the end of the year.

-One thing is sure, however.
-We can’t do any of this without you, our guests.
+We couldn’t have done any of this without you, our guests.
 For every guest we have we take $100-$150 and put it into Apple’s Fund.
-And this money we spend on local conservation initiatives and to try and get all grizzly bear hunting banned.
+And that is what has allowed us to have such a remarkable impact.